ExpressLRS/Docs/docs/quick-start/rx-hmep2400.md

 You will need to bridge the `Boot` pads on the receiver the first time you'll be updating via this method.
 The [wiring guide](../../quick-start/rx-fcprep/#happymodel-ep1-ep2-pp) shows where the `Boot` pads are.
 A solid LED indicates the receiver is in `Bootloader` mode when the TX module is OFF (Solid LED also indicates Radio+module & Receiver is bound and has connection).

+!!! attention ""
-*Note: if you haven't bridged the `Boot` pads but the receiver has solid LED light, your FC is probably pulling the current UART's RX pad `LOW` which will interfere with the normal and passthrough flashing of this receiver.
-Find another UART and wire your receiver there instead*
+    Note: if you haven't bridged the `Boot` pads but the receiver has solid LED light, your FC is probably pulling the current UART's RX pad `LOW` which will interfere with the normal and passthrough flashing of this receiver.
+Find another UART and wire your receiver there instead.

 Bridging the `Boot` pads is no longer needed past 1.0.0-RC6.